Refusing to Give Up: Courtney Morgan's Path

 Dr. Kennedy went on to say, “In Courtney’s case, we saw five lines of mediocre undergraduate grades and one line of in progress graduate work.
 That can be visually daunting for an admissions committee.
 We've been doing holistic review for 20 years at LSU Shreveport.
 Courtney was right in the main stream of our applicants.
 We look for many components of the application and for various competencies.”

 Dr. Kennedy further explained that Courtney jumped out “because if I could have one thing and nothing else in a student, it is a student who really wants it.
-And her drive, determination, and maturity, dedication, sacrifice and long-range planning demonstrated that.”
+And her drive, determination, maturity, dedication, sacrifice, and long-range planning demonstrated that.”

 New section